How to Install MySQL Server on Ubuntu 24.04

 • Reliable Internet Connection

-To start off, log into your server instance and update the local APT package index.
-This is a repository of available packages stipulated in the /etc/apt/sources.list file or the /etc/apt/sources.list.d directory.
+To begin, log into your system and update the local APT package index.
+This index is a list of available packages, defined in the /etc/apt/sources.list file or the /etc/apt/sources.list.d directory.

-To update the package index, run the command:
+To update the package index, run the command from the terminal.

 $ sudo apt update

-The MySQL server package is freely available on Ubuntu’s repository.
+The MySQL server package is freely available on Ubuntu 24.04 repositories.
 At the time of writing this guide, the latest version is MySQL server 8.0 and is already hosted on the repository.
 To install it, use the APT package manager as shown.

 $ sudo apt install mysql-server -y